alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 ### Hudi on Amazon EMR

 In addition to offering Apache Hudi, Amazon provides a comprehensive tutorial on working with Hudi on Amazon EMR.
 This tutorial covers launching the interactive Spark shell, using Spark submit, and utilizing Amazon EMR Notebooks.
-It even delves into alternative methods like the Hudi DeltaStreamer utility for writing to your dataset.
+It even delves into alternative methods like the Hudi Streamer utility for writing to your dataset.
 You can find the tutorial here:   https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hudi-work-with-dataset.html

 <img referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=ab537f1a-ab7c-4cc8-ab93-81bd51b74e0b" />